ampproject/amphtml/extensions/amp-a4a/rtc-documentation.md

         *   Vendors can use the same macros as other vendors.
 *   `urls`
     *   Optional parameter
-    *   Type: Array
+    *   Type: Array of strings or objects.
-    *   Each value in the array must be a valid RTC endpoint URL.
-These are the custom URLs mentioned above.
+    *   Each value in the array must be a valid RTC endpoint URL, or an object that contains a `url` and an `errorReportingUrl` as URL strings.
+Note that all URL strings must be secure (i.e. start with HTTPS).
+The array can be a mix of both of these types, as seen in the example above.
+In the case that an object is specified, the `url` within this object is treated equivalently as if it had been specified directly within the array, and errors from callouts to that URL are sent to its corresponding **errorReportingUrl**.
+The URLs specified here are the "custom URLs" mentioned above and throughout this document.
         *   See [RTC Callout Endpoint and Response Specification](#rtc-callout-endpoint-and-response-specification) section below on all requirements for endpoint.
+        *   See [RTC Error Pingback](#rtc-error-pingback) section below for information on how errorReportingUrl is used to send sampled RTC errors, and how to specify an errorReportingUrl.
 *   `timeoutMillis`
     *   Optional parameter
     *   Type: integer